Don’t feel like trekking up and down the stairs with a screaming baby with every dirty diaper? Yeah, me neither.

-Being a cloth diaper mom, I fell in love with the Stuff Me Baby Diaper Caddy.
-This caddy was perfect for storing both our newborn and our one-size cloth diapers, plus our cloth wipes, a spray bottle, and some hand sanitizer.
+Being cloth diaper moms, we fell in love with the Parker Baby Diaper Caddy.
+This caddy was perfect for storing both our newborns and our one-size cloth diapers, plus our cloth wipes, a spray bottle, and some hand sanitizer.

-I loved being able to not have to go to the nursery every time my little girl had a dirty diaper.
-This diaper caddy is really going to come in handy when I have to keep a close eye on my toddler while changing my newborn.
+We loved being able not to have to go to the nursery every time our babies have dirty diapers.
+Plus, this diaper caddy is really going to come in handy when we have to keep a close eye on our toddlers while changing our newborns.

-Once you figure out exactly what you need to store, you will be able to find the perfect caddy that will keep diaper changes organized and hassle-free.
+Once you figure out exactly what you need to store, you’ll be able to find the perfect caddy to keep diaper changes organized and hassle-free.